NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 To generate a e.g. ``inputs_src.ncml`` file click  **generate**.
 Defining the filename seems to work better with the file selector rather than direct typing.

-In the following I have three ncml files.
+In ``$INPUTS`` I have three ncml files.
 * One for using the thredds server to get remote ORCA12 data.
 * One for using local AMM60 data, with ackward s-sigma levels
 * One for using local NNA data

+The first two are work in progress / templates.
+The latter is used here.

 NNA_inputs_src.ncml
 +++++++++++++++++++